 A test case

-.xaml is created invoking the workflow and having three additional containers: Given, When, and Then.
+XAMLfile is created invoking the workflow with the following containers: Given, When, and Then.
 The file is invoked inside the Invoke Workflow File activity, part of the When container.

 Arguments from the workflow are automatically imported.
 To view or add more arguments, click the Import Arguments button part of the Invoke Workflow File activity.

-According to the message, this test case covered only 60% of the activities from the workflow.
+According to the message, this test case covered only 53% of the activities from the workflow.
 Depending on your automation needs, you can create separate test cases to cover each scenario during the execution.
 For example, the above flowchart uses a Flow Switch activity.
-We can then create another test case to follow the execution of another scenario, like in the case of low-volume loans.
+You can then create another test case to follow the execution of another scenario, like in the case of low-volume loans.

 Another way would be to create one test case to cover all the sections of the workflow.
-For our workflow, we decided to use a separate set of data to test out all activities.
-Therefore, we imported data from a
+For this workflow, a separate set of data was used to test out all activities.
+Therefore, i used imported data from a

-.csv file and used a For Each activity to pass it through each activity in the workflow:
+CSV file and a For Each activity to pass it through each activity in the workflow:

 When debugging, a 100% activity coverage rate was reached meaning that the data set used in the test case, together with the added activities covered all possible scenarios in the project.